Bamboo Forum

 I know this site refers to Guadua angustifolia but it is also one of the best bamboo resources I've found online in terms of plain presentation of facts rather than the standard sales pitch so I figured where better to ask.

-100% solid tropical bamboo don't exist as far as I know, except for some small diameter bamboo in the genus Chusquea.
+100% solid bamboo (the entire culm) doesn't exist as far as I know, except maybe for some small diameter bamboo in the genus Chusquea.

 Guadua amplexifolia